Data Import From CSV Files

 COPY FROM

-a CSV File to Rel Tables
+a CSV File to a Rel Table

 The order of the columns are as follows: